dbaty/Basket/README.rst

 Basket is hosted on GitHub: `<https://github.com/dbaty/basket>`_.
 Feel free to report bugs and contribute there.

-Basket is written by Damien Baty and is licenced under the 3-clause BSD license, a copy of which is included in the source.
+Basket is written by Damien Baty and is licensed under the 3-clause BSD license, a copy of which is included in the source.